This morning, I conducted a quick poll among my female colleagues: Are you a pad or tampon girl?

 But since menstrual cups are still an unfamiliar concept in Asia, local drugstores and pharmacies fail to recognise that there is a market for reusable menstrual products.

-“We are making a hard push for Freedom Cups to get on these shelves though, so women can see menstrual cups as a viable and accepted period option – not just an alternative for women who are hipster/tree-hugging/adventurous/sporty/(insert other adjective) here.”
+“We are making a hard push for Freedom Cups to get on these shelves though, so women can see menstrual cups as a viable and accepted period option, not just an alternative for women who are hipster/tree-hugging/adventurous/sporty et cetera.”

 Doing Business And Doing Good At The Same Time